The Icelandic Sheepdog is the only dog breed entirely native to Iceland.

 The Icelandic Sheepdog is an incredibly devoted and loving companion that wants to be at the center of family activities.
 With its immense energy levels and upbeat temperament, this dog is a whirlwind of activity.
 It needs plenty of games, exercise, and socialization throughout the day, or else it might resort to destructive and unwanted behavior.
 If you need to leave your dog alone for a few hours, then make sure it has plenty of toys and activities to keep it occupied.
 Because of the space it needs, this breed is probably not a great choice for apartments or other compact living arrangements.

-The Icelandic Sheepdog takes quite a lot of responsibility to care for, but as long as you’re willing to devote the time and effort, this breed will yield some excellent results.
+The Icelandic Sheepdog takes quite a lot of care, but as long as you’re willing to devote the time and effort, this breed will yield some excellent results.
 Its happy, upbeat disposition helps a lot with making even difficult dog care tasks quite enjoyable.
 It’s probably not a great choice for novice owners, however, unless you’re willing to learn the nuances of this breed’s care and maintenance.

-The Icelandic Sheepdog probably needs around two to three cups of high-quality dog food per day with the exact amount depending on the dog’s size and activity level.
-It has no other special dietary considerations.
+Although this breed is rather healthy, every dog owner wants the best for their canine companion.
+So the Icelandic Sheepdog probably needs around two to three cups of high-quality dog food per day with the exact amount depending on the dog’s size and activity level.
 However, if it starts to show signs of weight gain, then owners should limit calorie intake and treats.

 Maintenance and Grooming